A-M-D-R-3-W/SmartSnip/README.md

 If you need to reset SmartSnippingTool to its initial state:

 - Click the **Reset** button to clear all data and return to the start screen.

+## Contributing

+This is very much a WIP, and as such contributions are greatly appreciated!